Lifecycle of a Launch

 - The kinds of information you store (for example, personally identifiable information (PII))

-The 18F Infrastructure team determines whether a system needs a new ATO.
-If you’re planning a change that you think may require a new ATO, please open a new issue in the Infrastructure repository to explain your planned change, so they can evaluate whether it needs a new ATO.
+The Authorizing Official determines whether a system needs re-authorization.
+If you’re planning a change that you think may require re-authorization, please open an issue in the Infrastructure repository to explain your planned change, so they can evaluate it.

-If it needs a new ATO, follow the usual steps for getting an ATO, starting with the checklist.
-You may be able to reuse and update your existing ATO materials.
+If it needs re-authorization, follow the usual steps for getting an ATO, starting with the checklist.
+You should be able to reuse most of your existing ATO materials, assuming they have been kept up-to-date.

-If your current ATO is going to expire, you’ll need to replace that ATO with a new one.
+If your current ATO is going to expire, you’ll need the ATO to be renewed.
 Follow the usual steps for getting an ATO, starting with the checklist.
-You may be able to reuse and update your existing ATO materials.
+You should be able to reuse most of your existing ATO materials, assuming they have been kept up-to-date.